Mae Glover: Performing career

 Her first recordings took place in April 1927, when under the name May Armstrong, she waxed six numbers in Memphis, including "Joe Boy Blues" and "Nobody Can Take", for the Gennett label.
 In August the same year, she recorded six sides billed as Side Wheel Sally Duffie.
 On July 29, 1929, and on this occasion in Richmond, Indiana, she recorded four songs billed as simply Mae Glover.
 In July 1929, Glover used the pianist John Byrd as accompaniment, and Byrd himself cut two religious titles for Gennett.
 They were credited to Rev. George Jones and Congregation.
 It is likely that the 'Sister Jones' appearing on the recording is Mae Glover.
 A number from that time which was credited to Glover was the innuendo-laden, "Gas Man Blues".
 In addition, Glover moved in to the dirty blues sphere again with "Shake It Daddy", with the lyrics: "He shakes it in the morning, he shakes it at midnight, Keep on shakin' it, daddy, 'til you know you're shakin' it right, Lord, the way you shake it'll make me lose my appetite, The way you shake it will make me lose my appetite".
 On February 24, 1931, Glover employed the pianist Charles O'Neil and trumpet player James Parker, in recording "Forty Four Blues", released on both Supertone and Champion.
 Another release of that song entitled "Big Gun Blues", was issued on Varsity, using the name of Mae Muff.

 Glover also gave live performances across Memphis at various locations including the Peabody Hotel, The Midnight Rambles, Coca-Cola Club, Citizens Club, Hotel Improvement, and the Manhattan Club.
 Following the death of Glover's idol, Ma Rainey in December 1939, Glover often performed billed as Ma Rainey II (or some variation thereof).
 She continued to work regularly on stage, but did not record again until 1953, when she used the name "Big Memphis Ma Rainey", in waxing two sides for Sun Records.
 It is thought that over the years she recorded under several different names, including Lillie Mae Glover, Sister Jones, Big Sister, Jessie Brown, Sally Sad, Mae Muff, Side Wheel Sally Duffie, Bessie Jones, May Armstrong, and Big Memphis Ma Rainey.

 She reappeared in the 1970s, singing both solo and with the traveling Memphis Blues Caravan.
 She was also involved in the recording of an album, Memories of Beale Street: Prince Gabe and the Millionaires with the Original Memphis Sound.
-Around this time a local restauranteur hired Glover to sing with the Blues Alley All Stars.
+Around this time a local restaurateur hired Glover to sing with the Blues Alley All Stars.
 She became a favorite at this time, due to her regaling both lusty songs and risque banter.